 In 1965, the American Federation of Musicians issued a ban on the Kinks from touring America for four years time.
 So while their English cohorts like the Rolling Stones, the Yardbirds and Cream performed, cavorted and raked in the cash across the pond, the Kinks were left on the outside looking in.
-Nevertheless, they decided to press on and ultimately became regarded as the quintessential English band of the '60s.
+Nevertheless, they decided to press on and ultimately became regarded one of the quintessential English bands of the '60s.

-“I loved the period around '78 or '79 when we'd found a way of moving forward and making records,” he told the A.V.
+“I loved the period around '78 or '79 when we'd found a way of moving forward and making records,” Davies told the A.V.
 Club.
 “We had an active record company, good head of the company, good A&R, and we toured New York for about three weeks.
 The tour focused and found our audience.
-That was a wonderful time, because we were building, playing smaller colleges and smaller clubs, and I was writing this album ‘Low Budget.’”
+That was a wonderful time, because we were building, playing smaller colleges and smaller clubs, and I was writing this album.”